joinpursuit/ios-structs-classes-lab/README.md

 F = 1.8 * C + 32
 K = C + 273

 a.
-Make a struct called `FreezingPoint` that has three properties: `celsius`, `fahrenheit`, and `kelvin`.
-Give them all default values equal to the freezing point of water.
+Make a struct called `FreezingPoint` that has three static properties: `celsius`, `fahrenheit`, and `kelvin`.
+Give them all values equal to the freezing point of water.

 b.
 Make a struct called `Celsius` that has one property: `celsius`, and two methods `getFahrenheitTemp`, and `getKelvinTemp`.
 Make the values of `fahrenheit` and `kelvin` correct values, converted from the `celsius` property.